 I knew little about more about Islam other than the bits of information my friends would share with me.
 But I’m those conversations I found some similarities.
 We believe giving back part of our income to charity, follow a code of health and prayer for example.

-I found an organization called : Meet the Middle East, a non-profit organization, who fosters relationship with the US and the Middle East.
-They were inviting non-Muslims in the community to break the fast.
-I quickly sent a texts to one of my friend’s Moath, who is now back home in Saudi Arabia, what I should do or expect.
+I was introduced to an organization called : Meet the Middle East, a non-profit organization, who fosters relationship with the US and the Middle East.
+They invited those of different faiths in the community to break the fast at an Iftar dinner.
+I remember sending a text to a good friend , who is now back home in Saudi Arabia, what I should expect.
 He simply said, “Enjoy it and be observant”.

 A friend that attended the dinner with me was impressed by a woman and her husband that night.
 The woman she spoke to held a Ph.D. and had written several books.
 Her husband was also one of the men in charge of a local mosque in Denver.
 We met many accomplished individuals and devoted loving husband and wives.

 There was a special spirit that was felt there that night.

 As a member of the Church of Jesus Christ of Latter Day Saints, one of basic principles to our belief is this: If there is anything virtuous, lovely, or of good report or praiseworthy, we seek after these things